 Ryan Zinke - Secretary of the Interior

 The former Navy SEAL has been picked to lead the agency that oversees federal land, including national parks such as Yosemite and Yellowstone.

-The 55-year-old Republican congressman represents the state of Montana, where he was raised near Glacier National Park, on the Canadian border.
+He is a former congressman for Montana, where he was raised near Glacier National Park, on the Canadian border.

 "As a former Navy SEAL, he has incredible leadership skills and an attitude of doing whatever it takes to win", Mr Trump said in a statement announcing his selection.